 We introduced the Adult Education and Training (AET) program for staff members in 2006.
-Where 18 learners from the Riviera store enrolled in the program.
-As a result of its early success, the program was expanded to more learners at our Waltloo, Montana, Waterkloof Glen stores.
-And in 2010 our Montana store introduced the program to 10 more learners.
-Our goal is to create a culture of training and skills development to help our employees to improve their skills, effectiveness and productivity.
+18 learners from the Riviera store enrolled in the program.
+As a result of its early success, the program was expanded to more learners at our Waltloo, Montana and Waterkloof Glen stores.
+In 2010 our Montana store introduced the program to 10 more learners.
+Our goal is to create a culture of training and skills development to help our employees improve their skills, effectiveness and productivity.

 WHO QUALIFIES FOR AET?

 The government (Sector Education and Training Authorities) has identified NQF level 1 as the minimum level of education attainable within South Africa’s workforce.
 Based on this, we aim to help our employees to: